Our-Open-Source-Community/.github/profile/README.md

 # Welcome to Our Open Source Community 🚀

-Unexplo is an open-source hub dedicated to solving real-world **AI use cases** through modular, interesting, and practical tools.
+Open Source Community is an open-source hub dedicated to solving real-world **AI use cases** through modular, interesting, and practical tools.

 ### 🤖 What we're building
 We maintain multiple repositories, each focused on a specific AI challenge—from automation and data-driven insights to experimental AI workflows.